Mohamed-Amine-Dogui/starter-kit-html-css/README.md

 - The browser is software that reads the languages of the web: HTML and CSS.
 - All browsers include development tools, including the inspection tool that provides access to the HTML and CSS of a page.

+# 1. Create your first web page in HTML
-# 1. Mastering HTML tags
+## 1.1 Mastering HTML tags

 HTML, the language of the web, uses elements called tags.
 These tags are written between angle brackets `<` and `>`.
 They indicate the nature of the text they enclose, allowing the browser to understand what to display on the screen for website visitors.
 ![Tag](pics/tag.jpg)